Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex - PC/README.md

 We have a discord here:
 https://discord.gg/75UpZhy
 Feel free to stop by with any bugs, questions, comments or criticisms.

+Bugs can also be reported directly to our Trello: https://trello.com/c/Mw9ZX6xa/62-expand-vandenberg-gas-ending-conversations

 Everyone has their own vision of how Deus Ex should be, and while we can't promise to fulfill everyone, we hope to cover as many user scenarios as possible!